This is an area where you’re going to see a lot of growth and updates over the coming months. Here’s what’s live today…

 You can also see the total sales revenue of the period selected at the top right corner of the Sales Dashboard.
 Total sales revenue is calculated based on completed orders in OrderEZ.

-You can also drill down further to understand key insights like average order amount and most ordered products by the Outlet.
+You can also drill down further to understand key insights like average order amount and most ordered products by the Customer.

-Click on the product to further drill down on the average price per unit and Outlets that ordered the product.
+Click on the product to further drill down on the average price per unit and Customers that ordered the product.

 Organize by date and/or by Sales Rep so you can see where all your accounts are at any given time.
 You can’t just drag and drop these between stages, they only progress through the action of the accounts.
 These four columns show what we thought were the essential stages in the account lifecycle:

-Target Accounts - something like a lead - there's a new Outlet in town that could potentially be your buying customer, so you create a to-do task and tagged the new Outlet.
-This Outlet will appear as your target account.
+Target Accounts - something like a lead - there's a new Customer in town that could potentially be your buying customer, so you create a to-do task and tagged the new Customer.
+This Customer will appear as your target account.
 You can also send an onboarding link to them once they become your customer.

 Pending Account Opening - you’ve sent an onboarding link to someone at a potential account, but they haven’t completed it yet…you should call them and see what’s taking so long.